Infant/Toddler Mental Health Graduate Certificate - Admissions

-Scholarship includes tuition (including Introduction to ITMH, offered summer 2014), matriculation fee, and books for the Graduate Certificate in Infant/Toddler Mental Health.
+Scholarship includes tuition (including Introduction to ITMH, offered summer term), matriculation fee, and books for the Graduate Certificate in Infant/Toddler Mental Health.

 *If Recipients leave their employment at an Oregon agency serving Medicaid-eligible families of children 0-5 prior to one year following completion of the program, they are subject to having to repay the scholarship.

 Complete the scholarship application form and submit an essay in response to the following question.